ElMassimo/jekyll-vite/README.md

 [Vite.js] has an extensible architecture and is built on top of [rollup.js], and as a result there is an active ecosystem of plugins and tooling available.
-In addition, it's [no bundling] design provides a very fluid authoring experience—changes to your assets are reflected instantly in your browser.
+In addition, its [no bundling] design provides a very fluid authoring experience—changes to your assets are reflected instantly in your browser.

 ## Documentation 📖